 Google is good at aligning what their products do with people’s mental models.
 Just take a look at the names of its products:

 - Google Drive > like a hard drive

 For software products metaphors can be powerful hooks for helping people understand your product (a bit like the toast example here).
 Michelle gives two good examples.

 - iOS wallet could have used QR for tickets.
 Instead Apple designed it so they’d look like physical tickets

 - The NEST thermostat looks like a real, physical thermostat; and also mirrors the physical NEST thermostat

 When people use iOS wallet or NEST for the first time they have a point of reference in these real-world metaphors, which aids their understanding of the product.
 As a result they find it more intuitive to use and are more likely to continue using it because the gap between the product and the mental model has been reduced ?

 Product: closing the gap between mental and system models

 At its core, Michelle says, building a product is about bridging the gaps between mental models and system models.
-Do this and customers can can see how things really work.
+Do this and customers can see how things really work.
 With analytics, strong software product design theory, and qualitative data it should be possible to build a product people find intuitive to use.